udel-cbcb/AI_ML_Sandbox_Module/README.md

 The module also utilizes a blend of engaging instructional videos, interactive demonstrations, hands-on exercises to facilitate self-directed learning and knowledge retention.
 This innovative approach caters to diverse learning styles and maximizes learning outcomes, ensuring a more engaging and effective learning experience for all participants.

+## Learning Objectives

+- Equip learners with the fundamentals of AI/ML in biomedical research.
+- Cover topics such as data preparation, model building, and real-world deployment, and
+- Focus on practical skills and responsible development.

 ## Sponsors

 The cloud-based sandbox module is supported by the NIH National Institute for General Medical Sciences (3T32GM142603-03S1).